yxliao95/structured_reporting/src/coreference_resolution/wrong_conll_scorer_example/README.md

 The acutal `token string`, `token id`, `sentence segmentation` (new line) do not affect the measurement.
 The `empty line`, including its `number` and `position`, do not affect the result.

-However, the number of lines is the key and should be identical, otherwise the results would be wrong.
-In other words, the socrer will align every lines, then only the last column (`coref labels`) will be used for scoring.
+However, the position of the coref label (i.e. at which row) is the key and should be identical, otherwise the results would be wrong.
+In other words, the socrer will align every lines (e.g. gt row1 <-> pred row1, gt row_n <-> pred row_n).
+Then only the last column (`coref labels`) will be used for scoring.
 The `value of the coref label` does not affect the mention-level assesment and the coref-level (group-level) assesment (e.g. gt use value `0` and pred use value `1`).

 ## How to trigger?